joonan30/bsms205/README.md

 ## Instructor
 Joon-Yong An, PhD

-Assistant Professor of Human Genetics
+Associate Professor of Human Genetics
 School of Biosystem and Biomedical Science, College of Health Science